I’m an Actress / Singer, who also writes, produces and directs projects that I love.

 News & Press

-I’m LIVE on stage at the Clurman, Theatre Row (NYC) from August 5th till the 26th, starring in the dark comedy play I wrote “Implications of Cohabitation”.
-For tickets, visit http://ImplicationsOfCohabitation.com – hope to see you there! 😀
+I still can’t believe I was LIVE on stage at the Clurman, Theatre Row (NYC) this past August, starring in the dark comedy play I wrote “Implications of Cohabitation”.
+Check it out here: http://ImplicationsOfCohabitation.com 😀

 Here’s an article, published by Hispanic News Online, Latin Heat and Subversify, Donald Trump Hosts SNL & Hollywood says F**K You to Latinos